Divergence/docs/cli.md

         Available Arguments
         --version, -v           Version information

         help, --help, -h        This help information

         Available Commands

         init                    Bootstraps a new Divergence project.
         status                  Shows information on the current project.

         config database         Reconfigure database setting.

-        test [subcommand]
-            dbconfig	Checks if DB config works.
+        test database           Checks if database configuration works by trying to connect to it.
 Asks you to choose a label name or provide one as the next argument.
 ```